ska-telescope/developer.skatelescope.org/src/projects/list.rst

 List of projects
 ----------------

-The following table is automatically extracted from our github organisation page at [https://gitlab.com/ska-telescope]
+The following table is automatically extracted from our gitlab organisation repository at [https://gitlab.com/ska-telescope]

 ================= ============= ===========